SobhanMP/online-latex-template/README.md

 To remedie these, this repo is set up such that any commit will trigger a pdf build.
 Comments and online edits can be done via the github online editor.

+To use this, reimport (or fork) this repo.
+It will automatically rebuild the `document.tex` file.
+Note that forks cannot be private in github.

 This is powered by github actions.
 This repo uses softprops/action-gh-release@v1 and xu-cheng/latex-action@v2.
 Also thanks to whomever came up with the release tag hack for release@v1.